Art-ut-Kia/ArduinoBluetoothLoader/README.md

 Given that this system was intended to be installed in a hard-to-reach location, why not also use Bluetooth for downloading the software?
 I was quite sure that a lot of people had already done the same and that it would take me five minutes to find a guideline with Google or chatGPT.

-In fact no. A lot of project didn't solved the issue of using the hardware UART of the UNO and used a software UART instead.
+In fact no. A lot of project didn't solved the issue of using the hardware UART of the UNO and used a slower software UART instead.
 And regarding the code uploading, the issue of the board reset was neither clearly solved.

 Hence I enventually drew the circuit by myself.